-For nearly two decades, McKinstry has helped clients make critical facility improvements that save money, improve energy efficiency and assure occupant comfort as an Energy Services Company (ESCO) using the Energy Performance Contract (EPC) procurement model.
-With 23 offices across the United States, we can deploy our subject matter experts anywhere in the country.
-McKinstry has been designing, building and caring for buildings for almost 60 years, so you can rest assured we will be your partner throughout the life of your building.
+For nearly two decades, McKinstry has helped clients make critical facility improvements that save money, improve energy efficiency and assure occupant comfort as an Energy Services Company (ESCO) using the Energy Savings Performance Contract (ESPC) procurement model.
+With offices across the United States, we can deploy our subject matter experts who understand your unique facility needs anywhere in the country.
+McKinstry has been in designing, building and caring for the built environment for almost 60 years, so you can rest assured we will be your partner throughout the life of your building.

 McKinstry is proud to have been competitively selected by lead public agency Port of Portland to provide energy services for U.S. Communities.